What is Formica?

 For more information on Formica's history, please check out the Formica Wikipedia page.

 Formica has been the leading manufacturer of High Pressure Laminates in the United States for decades and it is amazing that you can still get Formica center tops and Formica tables just like you could many years ago.
 If you are looking for a counter top instead of a table, we can get those made for you too.
 Most Formica comes in 4 foot by 8 foot sheets.
 If you need something larger, it will need to have a seam.
+There are some other brands that produce larger sheets like 12 feet by 5 feet but they are not the standard and much harder to come by.

 We build products with seams all of the time when we are going larger than 8 feet.
 The weight of a sheet of Formica is actually pretty heavy and it is usually laminated to 1.25 inch thick particle board which is also very heavy.
 If you are planning to use Formica and wood for a counter that attaches to the wall, you need to make sure the wall is reinforced.